Chapter 6 Data Visualization with ggplot2

 6.1 Bar charts

-We will start with bar charts.
-Many of the usages discussed in this section can also be transferable to create other plots.
+We start with bar charts.
+Many ideas in this section (mapping variables to aesthetics, adding layers, changing colours, adding labels) are transferable to other plot types.

 Recall that there are two types of bar charts:

-1. For bar chart of values, we use geom_col(), which is the same as using geom_bar(stat = "identity").
+1. For a bar chart of values, use geom_col().
+(This is the same as geom_bar(stat = "identity")

 Bar chart of values: